-For more information: Contact the Department of Community and Economic Development at 513-352-6146 or firstname.lastname@example.org
+For more information: Contact Matthew Heldman, Department of Community and Economic Development, at 513-352-4648 or email@example.com

 LEED: Longer abatement terms (15 years) and/or higher maximum abatements are available for properties that meet Leadership in Energy and Environmental Design (LEED) standards.
 LEED standards are—in increasing order—Certified, Silver, Gold, and Platinum.
 The LEED Certificate must accompany the application in order to be eligible for the additional benefits.
 Additional information regarding obtaining LEED certification may be found on the U.S. Green Building Council website: www.usgbc.org.